jbernhard/osu-hydro/README.md

 ### Running initial conditions

 By default (with option `InitialURead = 1`), the initial energy density, flow, and shear viscous tensor must be provided.
-Create the following data files:
+Create the following __binary__ data files:

 - `ed.dat` - energy density
 - `u{1,2}.dat` - flow velocity in x and y directions
-- `pi{11,12,22}.dat` - components of the shear tensor (the remaining components are computed internally)
+- `pi{11,12,22}.dat` - shear tensor components xx, xy, yy (the remaining components are computed internally)
 - The bulk pressure is computed internally as the deviation from ideal pressure, Π = e/3 - p(e).

 If `InitialURead = 0`, only the energy density is required.
 Alternatively, set `IEin = 1` and provide the entropy density `sd.dat`.

-All files must contain square block-style grids and nothing else (no comments).
+All files must contain an array of doubles in binary format.
+They can be easily created in Python using [numpy.ndarray.tofile](https://docs.scipy.org/doc/numpy/reference/generated/numpy.ndarray.tofile.html), e.g., if `ed` is a numpy array containing the energy density, then `ed.tofile('ed.dat')` writes it as a binary file.

 __WARNING__:
-_The input data files must have precisely the expected grid, as described above in [grid settings](#grid-settings).
+_The input data files must have precisely the expected grid size, as described above in [grid settings](#grid-settings).
 This is not checked by the code._

 During time evolution, the code prints out a line for each timestep